-No two sessions are ever alike, but our clients will be with the same therapists and peers to establish a sense of trust, respect, belonging and support.
+No two sessions are ever alike, but our clients will be with the same therapists and peers to establish a sense of trust, respect, belonging, and support.
 Our goal is to foster a healthy group dynamic that supports the recovery journey of each individual involved through collaboration, sharing, feedback, and positive emotional interaction.

-Group Therapy for Drug and Alcohol Addiction
+The Benefits of Group Therapy for Drug and Alcohol Addiction

 When individuals enter treatment, many of them suffer from social and emotional isolation from family, friends, and society as a whole.
-Without the social skills necessary to function in group settings, patients are unable to adjust to life outside of drug and alcohol rehab, and may be unable to successfully hold a job or reintegrate into family and social dynamics.
+Without the social skills necessary to function in group settings, patients are unable to adjust to life outside of drug and alcohol rehab.
+They may also be unable to successfully hold a job or reintegrate into family and social dynamics.

 - Reduces isolation.
 Group therapy may be the first opportunity many of our patients have had in a long time to relate to others and build relationships.
 This promotes self-esteem and healthy communication skills.